 Music: Our music goals in Kindergarten are: to inspire appropriate and imaginative responses to music using the voice and the body, and to lay groundwork for music literacy through guided critical listening.
 Materials include American folk songs and games, Far Brook songs, songs and games from around the world in their original foreign language, and formal repertoire of the classical canon, with a focus on Vivaldi’s Four Seasons.
 Children learn to access their head voices and to aurally recognize basic elements of music, such as beat and rhythm, high and low, marching and swaying, forte and piano (loud and soft), smooth sounds and bouncy sounds (legato and staccato), walking notes and running notes (quarter and eighth notes), or tutti and solo.

-Dance: Dance at the Kindergarten level builds upon the experience gained during the Nursery year, working with a developed movement vocabulary and building towards performance work.
-During the fall semester, dance classes reinforce classroom learning about insects — butterflies, ants, grasshoppers — to develop performance work for sharing.
-The students understand how to create dance with the movement qualities of each insect and collaborate with each other and the dance teaching artists to create dances.
-In the spring, students share dances connected to themes they explore later in the year.
+Dance: Dance at the Kindergarten level builds upon the experience gained during the Nursery year, working with a developed movement vocabulary and building toward a community performance work.
+The students understand how to create dance with movement qualities they find in nature and collaborate with each other and the dance teaching artists to create dances.
+In the spring semester, students share dances connected to themes they explore later in the year.

 Social and Emotional

 Daily interaction among the Kindergarten students provides ongoing awareness and conversations centered on a wide range of social and emotional topics.
 Exploration of these routine experiences through small and large group discussions and related literature further enhances students’ recognition and appreciation for individuality and diversity.
 The topic of each child’s uniqueness and differing style and approach to life is explored and celebrated throughout the school year.